Sourdough bread without the stress

-First, we tried the white ciabattin and the sourdough tang is there as is the chew, this bread certainly seems that it's made for toasted sandwiches.
+First, we tried the white ciabattin and the sourdough tang is there as is the chew, this bread certainly seems like it’s made for toasted sandwiches.

 The Craft Beer Ciabattin doesn’t taste like beer but it does have a malty flavour and the brown colour makes it appear more healthy (despite being made with beer!).
 It was super tasty both toasted and as a sandwich.

 The Grains and Seeds Ciabattin combines a mixture of spelt, linseeds and sunflower seeds but doesn’t go overboard with the additional ingredients.
 Again, superb toasted and exceedingly tasty when topped with a poached egg.

 Jason’s flavoursome sourdough ciabatta bread works well for fresh sandwiches and when toasted from fresh or frozen.
 We froze all three varieties and they all toasted nicely.